haxwithaxe/certdeploy/README.md

 ```

 #### File Permissions
-The permissions to set the cert files and lineage directories to in `destination` directory.
-It is a dictionary of permissions options.
+These are the permissions to set the cert files and lineage directories to in the `destination` directory.
 All options are optional.
-Any combination is valid.
+Any combination of options is valid.
 * `mode` (optional) - The file mode in an octal string or as a base10 integer.
 A safe value is ``0o600`` (only the owner can read or write the certificates) For example the following are valid and equivalent:
   * ``'0o600'`` - A string with an octal prefix.
   * ``'0600'`` - A plain octal string.
 The sticky bit is not used but if it's given and is ``0`` it's ignored.